ryansupak2/poliana-lego-scarface/docs/instructions.md

 ### Breaking out of Jail (Special Case)

-* As mentioned in the prior section "Objevt of the Game", all Pawns start in their color-specific Jail.
-The only way for a player to "Break out of Jail" is to roll exactly [6] on a Die.
+* As mentioned in the prior section "Object of the Game", all Pawns start in their Color-specific Jail.
+The only way for a player to "Break out of Jail" is to roll exactly [6] on a single Die.
+(This will be discussed further in the Section "Thepry of Play".

 ## Theory of Play